Willian keen on Mourinho reunion

 Willian has suggested he would be happy to stay at Chelsea for the 2018-19 but the 29-year-old has left the door ajar for a reunion with Mourinho.

 "Mourinho is the best manager I've ever worked with.
-We have a good relationship, we are friends," Willian told ESPN Brasil after Chelsea lost 2-0 to Manchester City in Sunday's Community Shield.
+We have a good relationship, we are friends," Willian said.

 "Sometimes we talk, we text, we send messages to each other via WhatsApp.
 He is a great manager, I really enjoyed working with him.
 I hope I can work with him again someday."

-Barcelona have reportedly had a series of offers for Willian rejected by Chelsea, but the attacker cleared up the speculation.
+Barcelona has reportedly had a series of offers for Willian rejected by Chelsea, but the attacker cleared up the speculation.

 "I don't know if there was any official bid [from Manchester United], but some things have happened," he said.